How are allergic reactions treated?

 - Antihistamines block the action of histamine, which is a chemical released by immune cells in the body during an allergic response.
 Histamines are responsible for a number of the symptoms associated with allergic reactions.
 Antihistamine medication is available over-the-counter and by prescription.
 Some medications contain a combination of antihistamines and other medications such as decongestants and/or cough suppressants.

 - Steroids are sometimes used to treat moderate or severe allergic reactions and are only available by prescription.
 Steroids work by decreasing the inflammation caused by allergic reactions.
-Topical steroids are available in creams that can be applied directly on the skin, at the site of the allergic reaction; these are inhaled - for allergic conditions of the nose, lungs.
+Topical steroids are available in creams that can be applied directly on the skin, at the site of the allergic reaction.
+Inhaled steroids are available for allergic conditions of the nose or lungs.
 Steroids are also occasionally given orally for the management of severe allergic reactions.

 - Leukotriene modifiers are medications that block the production or effects of leukotrienes, which are chemicals involved in causing the inflammation associated with allergic reactions.
 These medications are used in the treatment of asthma and allergic nasal and ocular symptoms.

 - Asthma medications include "quick-relief" medications and controller medications.
 Quick-relief medications (such as albuterol) are used to treat sudden onset symptoms including shortness of breath, wheezing and labored breathing.
 Controller medications (such as inhaled steroids or leukotriene modifiers) are used to calm the airways, reduce inflammation, provide better asthma control and decrease the need for quick-relief medications.
 The use of asthma medications is individualized for each child based upon their medical history, physical examination results and lung function testing.

 - Anti-IgE is a relatively new medication that is a special antibody that attaches to the allergy antibody (IgE) in the bloodstream and prevents it from reaching the cells involved in the allergic response.
 It is given as a shot once every 2 to 4 weeks and reserved for the treatment of severe asthmatic patients whose symptoms are triggered by allergic reactions and are unresponsive to other milder forms of therapy.
 Anti-IgE is only available by prescription.